Recently, the General Department of Customs ( Ministry of Finance ) requested local customs officials to strengthen control of crayfish.

 Pursuant to Appendix IV issued with Decree No. 37/2024/ND-CP dated April 4, 2024 of the Government amending and supplementing a number of articles of Decree No. 26/2019/ND-CP dated March 8, 2019 detailing a number of articles on measures to implement the Law on Fisheries, crayfish (Procambarus clarki) is not on the list of aquatic species permitted for business in Vietnam; Pursuant to Circular No. 35/2018/TT-BTNMT dated December 28, 2018 of the Ministry of Natural Resources and Environment, Procambarus clarki is on the list of invasive alien species.

-Previously, VietNamNet reported that crayfish from China were flooding into Vietnamese markets for sale at VND360,000-400,000/kg.
-The vendors selling this type of crayfish all claimed that they were still alive and well, and could survive a whole day on land without water, but could survive a whole week in a water tank.
+Previously, VietNamNet reported that crayfish from China were flooding into Vietnamese markets and being sold for 360,000-400,000 VND/kg.
+The sellers of this type of crayfish all claimed that they were still alive and well, and could live a whole day on land without water, but could live a whole week in a tank.

-This type of shrimp is considered a scary 'sea monster' for the agricultural industry.
-Many countries have regretted and paid a high price for bringing this shrimp to raise.
+This type of shrimp is considered a terrifying 'sea monster' to the agricultural industry.
+Many countries have regretted and paid a high price for bringing this shrimp into farming.

-However, traders still import and sell regardless, while buyers eat them without knowing that these are alien creatures that are banned from being imported and sold in our country.
+However, traders still import and sell regardless, while buyers eat them without knowing that this is an alien species that is banned from import and sale in our country.